igivis7/AI_sense_by_Hazel_n_Igor/README.md

 There a few steps to create a device that is able to detect and distinguish odors:

 0. **Get** an Arduino, Gas Sensor, HDT Sensor, and supplementary parts to combine it.
-1. **Assemble** the device according to the instructions in the section [Assembling and Connectig to computer](#assembling-and-connectig-to-computer).
+1. **Assemble** the device according to the instructions in the section [Assembling and Connecting to computer](#assembling-and-connecting-to-computer).
 And connect to a computer.
 2. **Install Arduino** IDE.
 3. **Upload firmaware** to arduino:
     - open file [__!__ files] in Arduino IDE